Job definition parameters

 assignPublicIp

-Indicates whether the job should have a public IP address.
+Indicates whether the job has a public IP address.
 This is required if the job needs outbound network access.

 Type: String